kennycason/ninjaturdle_nes/docs/MCC1.md

 NES_SLROM

-I borrowed this from Kevtris’s website.
-The smaller chip on the bottom left says “Nintendo MMC1A”.
+I borrowed this from Kevtris's website.
+The smaller chip on the bottom left says "Nintendo MMC1A".

 MMC1 has the ability to change PRG banks and CHR banks.
-It can have PRG sizes up to 256k and CHR sizes up to 128k. (some rare variants could go up to 512k in PRG, but that won’t be discussed).
+It can have PRG sizes up to 256k and CHR sizes up to 128k. (some rare variants could go up to 512k in PRG, but that won't be discussed).
 It can change the mirroring from Horizontal to Vertical to One Screen.
 Metroid and Kid Icarus were MMC1, and they switch mirroring to scroll in different directions.

 The MMC1 boards frequently had WRAM of 8k ($2000) bytes at $6000-7FFF, which could be battery backed to save a game.
-When I tried to make an NROM demo with WRAM, several emulators (and my PowerPak) decided that the WRAM didn’t exist because no NROM games ever had WRAM.
-But you wouldn’t have that problem with MMC1.
+When I tried to make an NROM demo with WRAM, several emulators (and my PowerPak) decided that the WRAM didn't exist because no NROM games ever had WRAM.
+But you wouldn't have that problem with MMC1.

 (In the most common arrangement…) The last PRG bank is fixed to $C000-FFFF and the $8000-BFFF can be mapped to any of the other banks.
 PRG banks are 16k ($4000) in size.
 Graphics can be swapped too.
 You can either change the entire pattern tables (PPU $0-1FFF) or change each separately (PPU $0-FFF and $1000-1FFF).
 CHR banks are 4k ($1000) in size.
-One thing you can do with swappable CHR banks is animate the background like Kirby’s Adventure does (by changing CHR banks every few frames).
+One thing you can do with swappable CHR banks is animate the background like Kirby's Adventure does (by changing CHR banks every few frames).

 I chose a 128k PRG ROM and 128k CHR ROM, and have it set to change each tileset separately.